GRIFFINCollaboration/GRSISpoon/README.md

 Alternatively, you can launch as `./bin/grsisort -p 9091` to launch a server listening on port 9091 (or whatever port you want).
 More usage docs coming soon!

+##Testing

+Currently, the test suite for GRSISpoon is a simple procedure:

+1. Sort the benchmark file ./testSuite/run27422_000.mid
+2. Run the root macro `root -b -l ./testSuite/testGauntlet.C`
+3. The macro will tell you all is well (so pls PR!), or that something failed (pls fix or justify before PR).

+The test just compares the tree you get from sorting the benchmark file with the tree I got from sorting the benchmark file, and demands they are identical up to timestamps.
+As an added bonus, `testGauntlet.C` should serve as an example of how to read GRSISpoon's ROOT output.

+Please note that passing the test suite is *required* for merging code into the collaboration's repo!
+If you think there is a good reason why your changes don't match, open an issue to discuss the situation before attempting a merge.